 Built during the rule of Byzantine Emperor Justinian I in the 6th century, this is the second oldest church in Sofia after Saint George Rotunda.
 The city of Sofia was named after the church in the 14th century.
 On the southern side of this valuable Early Christian construction, you can find the Monument of the Unknown Soldier that honors all Bulgarian soldiers who died defending the country.
 The monument was inaugurated in 1981, the 1300th anniversary of the establishment of Bulgaria.
 Saint Sofia Church is just meters away from Alexander Nevsky Cathedral, basically on the other side of the road.
 The church is open every day between 07:00 and 19:00 (07:00-18:00 from October to March) and is free to enter.

 BG: Ларго, GPS: 42.697464, 23.324167

 The Largo is a group of three Socialist Classicism building blocks around Nezavisimost (Independence) Square in the center of Sofia, built in the 1950s.
-The ruins of ancient Serdica are visible through glass floors in the middle of the square.
-The tall, central building is the former headquarters of the Bulgarian Communist Party, currently used by the National Assembly of Bulgaria.
+There are glass floors in the center of the square that display ruins from ancient Serdica.
+Currently housing the National Assembly of Bulgaria, the tall, central building was once home to the Bulgarian Communist Party.
 Saint George Rotunda is surrounded by the southern edifice of the Largo which houses the President’s Office, Hotel Balkan, the Ministry of Education and some luxury brand shops.
 The northern building is occupied by TZUM shopping mall, the Constitutional Court of Bulgaria and the Council of Ministers.